-A significant amount of infrastructure will need to be located in Flood Zone 3a given its extent across the site.
+As 10% of the site lies in Flood Zone 3a some infrastructure may need to be located in this area.
 This infrastructure will need to be raised, which will in turn compromise floodplain storage requiring compensatory storage elsewhere on site.
-Given the size of the site, the provision of compensatory storage could be challenging and will further reduce the amount of developable land available.
+Given the size and constraints of the site, the provision of compensatory storage could be challenging and will reduce the amount of developable land available.

-It is recommended that only the lower dwelling amount is considered for development on flood risk grounds.
 A site-specific FRA would need to assess in more detail the requirements for compensatory storage.